Blow their minds with indoor Olympics, ice cube art, and a comedy-hour giggle fest

 Make crumpled paper art.
 Explore art in a completely colorful way.
 Learn how to turn regular watercolor paint into awesome artwork with texture, depth and so much more.
 Get the full directions from Buggy & Buddy.

 Freeze water and oil.
 What happens when you mix oil and water?
 Make a few regular ol’ ice cubes and a few with veggie oil.
-Drip drops of food coloring in before popping the cubes in the freezer.
-Take them out (after they’re completely frozen), put them onto a piece of paper and watch what happens as they melt.
+Drip drops of food coloring in before popping the cubes into the freezer.
+Take them out (after they’re completely frozen), put them onto a piece of paper, and watch what happens as they melt.

 Sponge print fun.
 Take the stack of unused kitchen sponges that you bought at the big box store and put them to use.
-Cut the sponges into shapes, dip them into tempera and let your little one paint the day away.
-They can sponge paint print a pattern, make abstract art or put the shapes together to make a picture, such as a tree or a house.
+Cut the sponges into shapes, dip them into tempera, and let your little one paint the day away.
+They can sponge-paint a pattern, make abstract art, or put shapes together to make a picture, such as a tree or a house.

 Create a mailbox and write each other letters.

 Go small.
-Outfit a mouse house, dollhouse or fairy dwelling with some tiny furniture you can make yourself.
+Outfit a mouse house, dollhouse, or fairy dwelling with tiny furniture you can make yourself.

 Get glowing with ice.
-This indoor activity is completely cool—in both senses of the word.
+This indoor activity is cool—in both senses of the word.
 Explore the wild world of tonic water, experimenting with its ability to glow (really, it does).
-Make tonic water ice cubes, pop them out of the freezer and take them to a dark room.
-Turn off all the lights, turn on a black light and watch the glow.
+Make tonic water ice cubes, pop them out of the freezer, and take them to a dark room.
+Turn off all the lights, turn on a black light, and watch the glow.
+Get the details here.

 Sink or Float

-This basic science experiment is perfect for schoolers or makes for an exciting indoor activity for toddlers.
-And bonus, it uses water—which is perfect on a hot summer day.
-Fill the sink, tub or a plasticware bin with cool water.
-Pick a few waterproof items, predict if the objects will sink or float and then toss them in.
-Observe what happens and record the data.
+This basic science experiment is perfect for schoolers or makes for an exciting indoor summer activity for toddlers.
+And as a bonus, it uses water—perfect for a hot summer day.
+Fill the sink, tub, or plasticware bin with cool water.
+Pick a few waterproof items, predict if the objects will sink or float and then toss them in; observe what happens and record the data.

 Make sensory bottles.
-This is one of the easiest indoor activities for kids to try, and this sensory play idea is one that lasts for more than just one day.
+This is an easy indoor summer activity for kids to try; this sensory play idea lasts for more than one day.
 Fill an old plastic bottle part-way up with water.
-Add sparkles, colorful craft sand or anything else your child wants.
+Add sparkles, colorful craft sand, or anything else your child wants.
 Drip a drop of food coloring in and pour a splash of baby oil into the mix.
-Close the bottle, seal the top with tape and shake to watch what happens.
+Close the bottle, seal the top with tape, and shake to watch what happens.

 Set up your own indoor Olympics.

-If the kids are stuck indoors, set up your own version in the living room or playroom.
+Set up your version in the living room or playroom.
 Create obstacles to pretend slalom around or set up an indoor aquatic race.
-Your child, the neighborhood kids and the rest of the family can act out swimming movements as everyone races around the house.
+Your child, the neighborhood kids, and the rest of the family can act out swimming movements as everyone races around the house.

 Make something out of a cardboard box.
 Give those Amazon packages a second life with one of these fun ideas.

 Paint without a brush.
-If you have finger paints or tempera on hand, your kids can get totally into this art activity from Mini Monets and Mommies.
+If you have finger paints or tempera at home, your kids can get into this art activity from Mini Monets and Mommies.

-Make crayon creative shells.
+Make melted crayon shells.
 Older kids enjoy crafting too.
-Put those seashells from your beach vacation to use with this colorful indoor activity from Fun at Home with Kids.
+Use those seashells from your beach vacation with this colorful indoor summer activity from Fun at Home with Kids.